Friday, December 8, 2023, 11:30 AM – 1:30 PM PT (2:30 PM – 4:30 PM ET)

 Learning Objectives

-Upon completion of this activity, participants should be able to
+At the conclusion of this activity, participants should be able to

-• Appraise published Phase III clinical trial data documenting the benefit of CD79b-targeted therapy as a component of first-line treatment for patients with DLBCL, and consider the implications of these findings for current clinical management algorithms.
+• Appraise published Phase III trial data documenting the benefit of CD79b-targeted therapy as a component of first-line treatment for patients with DLBCL, and consider the implications of these findings for current clinical management algorithms.

-• Review pivotal clinical trial findings leading to the FDA approval of other novel compounds with unique mechanisms of action for R/R DLBCL, and identify patients for whom treatment with these approaches would be appropriate.
+• Review pivotal clinical trial findings leading to the FDA approval of other novel compounds with unique mechanisms of action for R/R DLBCL, and identify patients for whom these approaches would be appropriate.

 • Compare and contrast the side effects associated with available and emerging therapeutic strategies for patients with DLBCL, and formulate supportive care strategies to minimize and manage these toxicities.